pickplugins/post-grid/readme.md

 = Is this plugin renamed? =

-Yes, We have recently renamed this plugin "Post Grid" to "Post Grid Combo"
+Yes, We have recently renamed this plugin "Post Grid" to "Combo Blocks"

 = Is this a Gutenberg Blocks plugin? =